dillbyrne/random-agent-spoofer/README.md

 - Options to send spoofed headers including via and x-forwarded-for headers with a random or custom ip.

-- Option to send spoofer if-none-match headers
+- Option to send spoofed if-none-match headers

 - Option to disable sending of authorization headers